CKalitin/ckalitin.github.io/_posts/2026-01-04-supersyncronous-transfer-orbits.md

 ![Image](/assets/images/supersyncronous-transfer-orbits/250000_km_apogee_transfer_to_geo.png){:height="400"}
 <i>[Expanded Image](/assets/images/supersyncronous-transfer-orbits/250000_km_apogee_transfer_to_geo.png)</i>
-<i> This chart shows a generic supersynchronous transfer orbit with an initial apogee of 100,000 km, perigee of 400 km, and inclination of 45 degrees.</i>
+<i> This chart shows a generic super synchronous transfer orbit with an initial apogee of 100,000 km, perigee of 400 km, and inclination of 45 degrees.</i>

-This chart shows a supersynchronous transfer orbit with an apogee of 250,000 km.
+This chart shows a super synchronous transfer orbit with an apogee of 250,000 km.
 The trajectory has one additional phase:
 1. Initial Orbit: Unchanged
 2. Inclination Change: Unchanged
 3. Perigee Raise: Unchanged